calvincheng/qzlt/README.md

 ### Quick start

-Let's create a new set to start learning some common Chinese expressions.
+Let's create a new set to start learning some common Chinese vocabulary.
 Run
 ```
 quiz sets create
 ```